DIRACGrid-test/DIRAC/docs/source/AdministratorGuide/InstallingDIRACService/index.rst

         #  If this flag is set to yes, each DIRAC update will be installed
         #  in a separate directory, not overriding the previous ones
         UseVersionsDir = yes
-        #  The directory of the DIRAC software installation
+        #  The directory of the DIRAC software installation (AKA $DIRACROOT)
         TargetPath = /opt/dirac
         #  DIRAC extra packages to be installed (Web is required if you are installing the Portal on
         #  this server).